fxnlabs/function-public-docs/function-network/earn-rewards/provide.md

 # **Provide Compute Power & Earn Rewards 🚀**

 Function Network enables users to **contribute GPU and compute resources** to power decentralized AI inference.
-By providing your hardware, you help scale AI while **earning on-chain rewards and airdrop eligibility**.
+By providing your hardware, you help scale AI while **earning on-chain rewards and points eligibility**.

 ## **💡 How It Works**

 ✅ **Contribute Compute Resources** – Share your **GPU or other computing power** with the Function Network.
 ✅ **Power AI Inference** – Your hardware helps run AI models efficiently in a decentralized system.
 ✅ **Earn On-Chain Rewards** – Get rewarded in tokens for your contribution.
-✅ **Gain Airdrop Eligibility** – The more you provide, the higher your chance of receiving future airdrops.
+✅ **Gain Points Eligibility** – The more you provide, the higher your chance of receiving future points.

 ## **🎁 What You Can Earn**

 🔹 **On-Chain Rewards** – Earn **network incentives** based on compute contribution.
-🔹 **Exclusive Airdrops** – Receive future rewards for supporting AI decentralization.
+🔹 **Exclusive Points** – Receive future rewards for supporting AI decentralization.
 🔹 **Tiered Incentives** – Gain access to **higher rewards & priority allocations** with sustained contributions.

 ## **🚀 Start Providing Compute & Earn!**